home-assistant/companion.home-assistant/docs/notifications/basic.md

 - chronometer - true to enable chronometer mode
 - when - the timestamp to count up or down to (seconds since 01/01/1970)
+- <span class='beta'>BETA</span> when_relative - true makes the value of "when" relative in seconds like "timeout"

 ```yaml
 automation: